wp-plugins/climate-change-glossary/readme.txt

 On two pages (automatically generated) the whole thesaurus can be displayed and used as a glossary on your blog.
 One page is the main page of the glossary which displays all concepts with their preferred labels and their alternative labels (synonyms).
 The list of concepts is displayed in an alphabetical order and can be filtered by their first letters.
 The second page represents the detail view of each concept.
 All kinds of labels and relations (prefLabel, altLabel, hiddenLabel, definition, scopNote, broader, narrower und related) of a given term (concept) can be loaded and displayed.
 Each post is analysed automatically to find words and phrases maching labels of a concept (prefLabel, altLabel or hiddenLabel) in the thesaurus.
 The first hit will automatically be highlighted.
 A mousover tooltip shows the short description of the term/phrase and the link points to the more detailed description on the glossary page.

+= What's new? =
+* Updating the plugin via the wordpress admin interface has been simplified.
+The plugin now gets the ARC2-tripelstore and installs it automatically without need to intervene  manually.
+* There is a new sidebar-widget which incorporates a search field including autocomplete.
+This autocomplete service suggests terms from the glossary.
+Once such a term is chosen, one is automatically connected to the webpage describing the term.
+The widget can be pulled into any sidebar (depending on the theme) from the sub-section of *appearance/widgets*.
+* There is a new shortcode with which specific parts of the content can be excluded from automatically being linked.
+The shortcode is called ppt-noparse, and it is opened with *[ppt-noparse]* and closed with *[/ppt-noparse]*.
+Automatic linking is disabled for any text between the code.
+* Automatic finding and linking of concepts in running content can be totally disabled under settings.
+The glossary area is still present and can be reached via the glossary link and the sidebar widget.

 Thanks to Benjamin Nowack: The thesaurus is imported into the system and is queried via ARC2 (https://github.com/semsol/arc2).
 Thanks to rduffy (http://wordpress.org/extend/plugins/profile/rduffy).
-His *Glossary* Plugin (http://wordpress.org/extend/plugins/automatic-glossary) inpired me, and I was able to develop this plugin on top of his ideas.
+His *Glossary* Plugin (http://wordpress.org/extend/plugins/automatic-glossary) inspired me, and I was able to develop this plugin on top of his ideas.

 Works with PHP 5, MySQL 5 und ARC2